pbecchi/OpenESP8266_Sprinkler/README.md

 --------
 This Code is made to be compatible with several MCU and several peripheral:

 	-the code has been ported to ESP8266 but compatibility with previous MCU & peripheral  has been maintained -the list of peripheral that should be compatible is the following:

 		-MCU
-		ESP8266 boards: better to use ESP8266 v1.2 or NODEMCU v1.0 with more GPIO available.
+		ESP8266 boards: better to use ESP8266 12E or NODEMCU v1.0 with more GPIO available.
 		With NodeMCU you don’t have to worry about power supply and USB interface.
 		-LCD
-		Parallel 16x2 and 20x4 LCD(x)
+		Parallel 16x2 and 20x4 LCD
 		Freetronics LCD Shield 16x2 + 5 buttons
-		I2C 16x2 or 20*4 LCD(x)
+		I2C 16x2 or 20x4 LCD
-           (x) additional lines and characters to be used for future developments
+                on 20x4 2 additional lines and characters to be used for future developments

       		-RTC DS1307 or DS3231(best choice for ESP8266) + AT24C32 I2C EEPROM as can be found on z-042 breakout boards.
 		The presence of the I2C EEPROM is necessary for the actual (beta_ESP_01) code to work on ESP8266.

       		-ETHERNET
 		-use of ESP8266 internal capability (code has been added to manage Wi-Fi connections to Hubs in a transparent way) -W5100 Ethernet shield (from Dave1001 code)
 		-ENC28J60   (from original OS code)
 		-SD CARD
 		-at the moment (current release), on ESP8266, I have added a tested emulation of SD drive on FLASH memory (ESP8266 SPIFFS) -SD SPI drive should be compatible (having sufficient GPIO available on ESP8266) -PIN INPUT/OUTPUT
 		Since on ESP8266 only very few GPIO can be utilized, are bound to that number or -use PCF8574 (5) expansion IC with 8/16 additional IO pins (this is the preferred solution) -pin using interrupts should be routed directly to ESP8266 -PIN BUTTON
 		-analog input (5 inputs on Dave code Freetronic shield, 4 in my case using 4 switches).
 		-standard 3 BUTTON PIN input with or without use of PCF8574 -PIN for STATIONS output
 		-shift register expander (like 75SN595) driven by 3 GPIO or thought an PCF8574 -parallel connection to MCU (only for MEGA board) (from Dave1001 code)